prody/ProDy/doc/tutorial.rst

 ProDy comes with many built-in functions to facilitate a comparative analysis of experimental and theoretical data.
-For example, using :func:`~dynamics.printOverlapTable` function you can see the agreement between experimental (PCA) modes and theoretical (ANM) modes calculated above:
+For example, using :func:`~.printOverlapTable` function you can see the agreement between experimental (PCA) modes and theoretical (ANM) modes calculated above:

 >>> printOverlapTable(pca[:4], anm[:4])